South Dakota panel rejects permit for an $8.9 billion carbon capture Midwest pipeline

 Questions about the pipeline arose after South Dakota lawmakers approved a ban on eminent domain for carbon capture projects, in which the government can seize private property with compensation.
 Without that power, Summit would need to secure voluntary agreements with landowners along the South Dakota route.

 In its filing for an extension, Summit said it would work with landowners and the state in “good faith” rather than challenge the eminent domain ban.
-That statement convinced commissioners that there was no path forward for Summit and its current route.
+That statement convinced commissioners that there was no path forward for Summit given the amount of landowner opposition along the current route.

 Instead of pursuing legal action against the state, Summit said in its filing that additional time would allow it to “roll out new offers to landowners” and identify which branches to ethanol plants it can eliminate that face significant landowner opposition.